How to Grow Zinnias From Seed

 Once your seeds have germinated, and the plants are about 6 inches tall, spread organic mulch around them to preserve soil moisture.
 You don’t have to do this, but it will make weeding easier and you won’t have to water as much.

 Pinching: Pinch young plants when they are about 12 inches tall.
 Pinch directly above the leaves, and two stems will form where there was one.
-Pinching strategically will give you more flowers.
-You can keep pinching throughout the growing season, and each pinch will produce blooms that you wouldn’t have otherwise had.
+If you pinch too high you’ll have a strange zinnia bush.
+Pinch low and you’ll have nice long stems for cutting.

 Watering: Zinnias will survive with less water than other plants, but that doesn’t mean they like it.
 They’ll still do best with an inch of water per inch and a little extra on very hot days.